Where Undergraduate Researchers Learn by Doing

 The William and Linda Frost Center for Research and Innovation at Cal Poly San Luis Obispo is the physical manifestation of the University’s motto “Learn by Doing” and represents Cal Poly’s commitment to placing undergraduates at the center of real-world research.

 Designed to be the first interdisciplinary building at the Cal Poly San Luis Obispo campus, the Frost Center unites three colleges under one roof.
-The new building will house classrooms, labs and faculty office space for the College of Liberal Arts, the College of Science and Mathematics, and the College of Agriculture, Food, and Environmental Sciences.
+The new building houses classrooms, labs and faculty office space for the College of Liberal Arts, the College of Science and Mathematics, and the College of Agriculture, Food, and Environmental Sciences.
 The Frost Center represents the future of classroom and laboratory design: open, inviting and flexible enough to support education priorities for a growing and diverse undergraduate student body.

 Location